Disinformation: Practice

 Disinformation is the label often given to foreign information manipulation and interference (FIMI).
 Studies on disinformation are often concerned with the content of activity whereas the broader concept of FIMI is more concerned with the "behaviour of an actor" that is described through the military doctrine concept of tactics, techniques, and procedures (TTPs).

 Disinformation is primarily carried out by government intelligence agencies, but has also been used by non-governmental organizations and businesses.
 Front groups are a form of disinformation, as they mislead the public about their true objectives and who their controllers are.
 Most recently, disinformation has been deliberately spread through social media in the form of "fake news", disinformation masked as legitimate news articles and meant to mislead readers or viewers.
 Disinformation may include distribution of forged documents, manuscripts, and photographs, or spreading dangerous rumours and fabricated intelligence.
 Use of these tactics can lead to blowback, however, causing such unintended consequences such as defamation lawsuits or damage to the dis-informer's reputation.

+Disinformation can spread with greater ease in situations where there is a lack of credible information on a topic, such as a crisis.
+The implications of this were seen after the 2024 Southport stabbings, where the spread of disinformation regarding the killer's background was fuelled by reporting restrictions, meaning that there were no facts to counter the disinformation.
+This then led to the 2024 United Kingdom riots.

 Worldwide

-Disinformation is widely seen as a pressing challenge for democracies worldwide.
-Information that could undermine democracy and inspire violent or dangerous actions.
+Disinformation has been identified as a significant challenge, undermining public trust and the factual basis for public debate.
+Studies have found that false information often spreads faster and more widely online than accurate information.
+Empirical research has also links disinformation to political polarisation, democratic erosion, and regime resilience in authoritarian contexts.